Arab: Hisn Ar-Rundah

 I cannot recommend in this case any place to stay in Ronda since our base was in Malaga.
 In any case the chances that you would want to spend the night here might be rare to none.
 As explained before, Ronda caters mostly day-trippers, specially holiday makers whose resort/hotels are along the coast.
 The city however, boats a number of establishments, notably small family run business and small hotels.

-If you would like some further information on which hotels we have been so far in the cities nearby, click on the following hyperlinks: Gibraltar-La Linea, Malaga, Granada.
+If you would like some further information on which hotels we have been so far in the cities nearby, check the following guides: Gibraltar-La Linea, Malaga, Granada.
 The last hotel we’ve been on this occasion in Malaga is also updated in the relevant guide.
-A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, Hotels Click, LateRooms or Ebookers.
+A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms or Ebookers.